StevenTammen/bibledocs.org/content/community-meetings.md

 ### Joining us over Zoom

-The Zoom meetings happen at the same time as the meetings shown on the calendar schedule; the Zoom meetings are fully tied-in to the in-person meetings.
+The Zoom meetings happen at the same time as the in-person meetings shown above on the calendar schedule; the Zoom meetings are fully tied-in to the in-person meetings.

 The link and passcode to join our Zoom meetings are always visible in the header banner of the forum, and are posted in the common/shared WhatsApp group (BibleDocs: All) before each meeting.
 (We generally don't change the meeting room or passcode, but these things are not posted publicly here so that if our meeting ever gets invaded by a bad actor or ruined by a troublemaker who refuses to leave even after being kicked, it is easy for us to handle).

-Thus once you are active on either WhatsApp or the forum, you will be able to join our meetings over Zoom.
-You can join us on WhatsApp or the forum (or both) by filling out the signup form [here](/community-overview/#joining-our-community).
+Thus, once you are active on either WhatsApp or the forum, you will be able to join our meetings over Zoom.
+You can join us on WhatsApp or the forum (or both) by filling out the signup form [here](/community-overview/#the-registration-form).

 We do ask that most people stay muted when not talking, especially if you have noise around you.

+{{% note %}}

+None of our meetings are recorded, so nobody should ever feel uncomfortable talking on that account.

+{{% /note %}}

 ## The meeting schedule